Pissant: Slang

 The term piss-ant also may be used as an adjective, usually as a pejorative, to mean insignificant and annoying.
 In conversations with his advisors during the Vietnam War, U.S. President Lyndon B. Johnson referred to Vietnam as "a piddling piss-ant little country".
 In the context of incorporating a celebrity's family into the limelight, Alex Reimer, a frequent guest at Boston's radio station WEEI, called Tom Brady's daughter "an annoying little pissant" in January 2018 prior to Super Bowl LII.

 Culture

 Pissant also may be used positively.
-Ron Ault of the AFL–CIO said, in describing the relationship of his union to the Pentagon, "Our job is to be the irritant piss ant stinging them on their ankles at every opportunity."
+Ron Ault of the AFL-CIO said, in describing the relationship of his trade union to the Pentagon, "Our job is to be the irritant piss ant stinging them on their ankles at every opportunity."

 After being defeated 4–0 in a 2009 Australian semi-final football match against Melbourne Victory, Adelaide United coach Aurelio Vidmar's post-match press conference became infamous when he described Adelaide as a "pissant town", with the Adelaide media perceived to be working against him and the club.
 The rant gained nationwide publicity in Australia.